BFM 89.9

 13-Aug-25 17:00

-Top 5 at 5: Gig Workers Bill 2025 to be Tabled in Parliament Tomorrow
+Top 5 at 5: Will the Gig Workers Bill Deliver?

 The world’s first and highly anticipated Gig Workers Bill 2025 is set to be tabled in Parliament tomorrow.
-But with the growing concerns that the process is being rushed coupled with the fact that the Ministry of Human Resources has chosen to forego a regulatory commission, those on the ground wait to see if the bill will accurately address their challenges.
-We speak to Vishnovarthan Pulainthran, Secretary General of Malaysia E-Hailing & Delivery Organization (MEDO) for his thoughts on the bill.
+But with growing concerns that the process is being rushed, coupled with the fact that the Ministry of Human Resources has chosen to forego a regulatory commission, those on the ground wait to see if the bill will accurately address their challenges.
+We speak to Vishnovarthan Pulainthran, Secretary General of Malaysia E-Hailing & Delivery Organization (MEDO) for his thoughts.

 Other stories we covered: